 Henry David Thoreau

-Missing Person is now available as an ebook and soon will be available as a paperback.
-Thank you, Amazon KDP!
+Missing Person is now available as an ebook and newly released paperback.

 This novel is based on the true story of my friend and farrier, Levi Hochstetler